Jilliott History, Family Crest & Coats of Arms

 "The family may have come with William the Conqueror into England, from Gillette, a town in Piedmont, France.
 Gillette, the son of Giles."

 The surname Jilliott was first found in Oxfordshire, but also many other shires throughout ancient Britain.
 Listed as both a forename and surname in many early rolls, the name quickly spread.

 This tradition continued even until the 14th century where the Yorkshire Polls Tax Rolls of 1379 list: Thomas Taylour et Gillot uxor ejus; Robertus Lyster et Gillot' uxor ejus; Gillote Fox; Johannes Gilotson; Willelmus Gilliote; Johannes Undyrhyll et Gyllot' uxor ejus; Willelmus Gehot; and Johannes Gylyott.

 Early History of the Jilliott family

-Another 198 words (14 lines of text) are included under the topic Early Jilliott History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jilliott research.
+Another 68 words (5 lines of text) are included under the topic Early Jilliott History in all our PDF Extended History products and printed products wherever possible.

 Jilliott Spelling Variations